SaurabhKumbhar24/Social-Distancing/README.md

 7. Change color of human objects which are breaking rules of social distancing.
 8. Visualize The Output Image
 9. Convert Images to Video

+*To Detect Specific Object You Required print category-index and get the key of your object Replace 1 which represent Person with the key of your object in *

 Input Dataset : https://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentreXVID.avi